nosafesys/pyjack/README.md

 Internal links are relative paths or links with the domain of the target (this includes subdomains).
 External links are links that point to other domains than that of the target.

-By default PyJack checks all external links for broken ones but specifically identifies social links.
+By default PyJack only checks social links for broken ones.

 ## Requirements